CGCE: Classifier-Guided Concept Erasure in Generative Models: Experiments

 \textbf{Evaluation Metrics.} We measure two main aspects: the effectiveness of concept removal and the preservation of model utility after erasure.

 \begin{itemize} \item \underline{Erasure Effectiveness.} For all tasks, we report the Attack Success Rate (ASR), where a lower ASR signifies more effective removal.
-For nudity removal, we use the NudeNet \cite{nudenet} detector with a threshold of 0.45 to identify inappropriate content.
+For nudity removal, following \cite{rece}, we use the NudeNet \cite{nudenet} detector (0.45 threshold) to identify inappropriate content.
 For T2V models, we compute a frame-level ASR, calculated as the total number of unsafe frames divided by the total number of generated frames.
 For artistic style removal, we use the style classifier from \cite{unlearndiffatk} to compute the ASR.
 We also report the LPIPS score \cite{lpips} of generated images relative to the original SD output.
-For object removal, we follow established protocols \cite{esd, stereo} and use a ResNet-50 ImageNet classifier \cite{imagenet} to compute the ASR. \item \underline{Utility Preservation.} To measure how well the models retain their ability to generate normal images, we compute the FID \cite{fid} and CLIP Score on the COCO dataset \cite{coco} using 30K generated images for all experiments.
+For object removal, following established protocols \cite{esd, stereo}, we use a ResNet-50 ImageNet classifier \cite{imagenet} to compute the ASR. \item \underline{Utility Preservation.} To measure how well the models retain their ability to generate normal images, we compute the FID \cite{fid} and CLIP Score on the COCO dataset \cite{coco} using 30K generated images for all experiments.
 A lower FID score indicates higher image quality, while a higher CLIP score suggests better text-image alignment. \end{itemize} \textbf{Implementation Details.} For each concept erasing task, we train our classifier on a dataset of 1000 generated prompt pairs.
 The target concept prompt $c$ is set to ``sexual, nudity, sex, porn, naked'' for the nudity removal task.
-For other tasks, such as artistic style or object removal, $c$ is simply the name of the concept (\eg, ``Van Gogh'' or ``church'').
+For other tasks, such as artistic style or object removal, $c$ is simply the concept name (\eg, ``Van Gogh'' or ``church'').
 The classifier was trained for 10 epochs using the Adam optimizer with a learning rate of $1 \times 10^{-4}$ and a batch size of 32.
 The step size $\eta$ for the iterative embedding refinement is a task-specific hyperparameter.
-For our experiments with the SD-v1.4 model, we empirically set $\eta$ to 1.0, 0.15, and 0.5 for nudity, artistic style, and object removal, respectively.
-Further implementation details are in the Appendix.
+For the SD-v1.4 model, we empirically set $\eta$ to 1.0, 0.15, and 0.5 for nudity, artistic style, and object removal, respectively.
+Further details are in the Appendix.